koflerdavid/nfa-equivalence-code/README.md

    In case the regular expressions are not equivalent, an additional field `witnesses`, containing an array of strings, will be present.
-   Each of these strings would be accepted by one of the regular expressions, but not by the other one.
+   Each of these strings would be accepted by one of the regular expressions, but not by the other.

  * `/regex/dfa_conversion`: Expects a POST request with content type `application/x-www-form-urlencoded` and a parameter `regex`.